freechipsproject/chisel-lang-governance/constitution.md

 contribute through PR’s to Chisel repositories, and are encouraged to review and comment but they cannot accept PR requests.
 It is hoped that volunteers will become developers.

 ## Collaboration Policy
-CWG’s standard communication channels and development policy is outlined as follows, and will likely be adopted for other associated CHIPS Alliance working groups.
+The CWG’s standard communication channels and development policies are outlined as follows, and will likely be adopted for other associated CHIPS Alliance working groups.

 ## Communication Channels